-The rating reflects as negatives the company's (1) exposure to the cyclicality of automotive production, which has passed its peak in 2018 and is expected to return to previous peak levels only at around mid-decade, (2) relatively low margins, given the highly competitive sector environment, and weak free cash flow generation over the last few years, (3) relatively low exposure to automotive aftermarket business, which is less cyclical and more profitable, (4) high investment needs into R&D and capex to make the product portfolio more independent from ICEs, and (5) challenges related to carbon transition, given the high dependency on products for internal combustion engines (ICEs).
+The rating reflects as negatives the company's (1) exposure to the cyclicality of automotive production, which also faces supply chain risks and cost inflation, (2) relatively low margins, given the highly competitive sector environment, and weak free cash flow generation over the last few years, (3) high investment needs into R&D and capex to make the product portfolio more independent from ICEs, and (4) challenges related to carbon transition, given the high dependency on products for internal combustion engines (ICEs), at a time where automakers have accelerated their electrification targets.

 The rating reflects the potential of MAHLE to further strengthen and consolidate its position in the ICE-related business.
-While the business faces secular demand decline, we believe that managing it to cost competitiveness will still allow the group to generate significant funds that allow it to continuously strengthen its other businesses so that the relative share of the ICE-related business will materially shrink over time.
+While the business faces secular demand decline, we believe that managing it to cost competitiveness will allow the group to generate significant funds that can be invested into other businesses so that the relative share of the ICE-related business will materially shrink over time.
 At the same time, considering the still significant challenges for a broader adoption of pure electric vehicles, related to, amongst other things, consumer preferences, charging infrastructure and range, we believe that the demand decline for such products will be in the low single digit percentages per year and hence manageable for MAHLE.